ngs-doo/revenj/README.md

 ======

 Revenj is a *fast* framework for .NET/JVM with advanced LINQ support for Postgres and Oracle databases.
-It's ideal to use a REST-like service, but can also be used as a library from other frameworks such as ASP.NET, Spring...
+It's ideal to use as a REST-like service, but can also be used as a library from other frameworks such as ASP.NET, Spring...

 DSL Platform will use Invasive software composition to integrate with Revenj, so developers can focus on rich modeling (NoSQL/ER hybrid on top of ORDBMS).